TheOdinProject/curriculum/html_css/grid-lessons/advanced_grid_properties.md

 ### Fractional units

 Now that we know how to quickly create many grid tracks, it's time to learn how to start making them _dynamic_.
-Dynamic, in this context, simply means "flexible" or "responsive in some way."
+Dynamic, in this context, simply means "flexible" or "responsive in some way".
 The opposite of dynamic is _static_, or fixed at a certain defined height, like `150px`, which we used in the setup of this sample grid.

 The most basic way to make our grid items dynamic is by using **fractional units**, also known as `fr`.